- National Average Bathroom Remodel Cost Ranges

 Shopping around for quotes from reliable contractors is critical to keeping these costs down.
 But unfortunately, homeowners commonly underestimate how much labor can contribute to the final bill.

-Bathroom Material Costs:
+Bathroom Material Costs

 Material costs vary wildly based on what you want.
 The extent of your remodel will determine how much material you need, but also the types of materials chosen and how high-end they are.
+Material quality and material choices significantly impact both the overall cost and the durability of your bathroom remodel.

 In the context of the average bathroom remodel, expect to spend anywhere from $1,000 to $9,000 on materials.
 Of course, the cost can rise exponentially if you want luxury or imported materials.

 Today, rising inflation has caused the cost of materials to rise, meaning your contractor will pass these costs onto you, the homeowner.
+Selecting quality materials is important for long-term value and performance, as they can enhance durability and reduce the need for future repairs.

 In other words, previous estimates you’ve come across may no longer be valid.
 Unfortunately, materials tend to have their prices standardized, so contractors usually charge similar prices for the same cabinets.